Used Mercedes E-Class Hybrid Review

 Ginny Says

-“A diesel hybrid seems like a weird combination but it actually makes a lot of sense for drivers who want the ultimate economy.
-But I'd choose the petrol just for the refinement and future-proofing.
-I'd have the estate too, for better resale values and practicality.”
+“A diesel hybrid seems weird but actually makes a lot of sense for drivers who want the ultimate economy.
+Personally, I'd choose the petrol just for the refinement, and I'd have the estate as that's always been the best version of the E-Class.”

 The E-Class Hybrid has been around for a long time in various forms, so there’s plenty of choice.